Understanding the settings for Updates and accessing the Auditing and Reporting data

-- Reviewed: the percentage reviewed graph will show you the number of Updates that were reviewed by managers for a specific group divided by the total number of Updates published by that group of people.
+- Reviewed: the percentage reviewed graph will show you the number of Updates that managers reviewed for a specific group divided by the total number of Updates published by that group of people.

 To navigate between these metrics and see the different graphs, click on the metrics above the graph.

-When you are viewing a graph, the delta metric at the top compares the change between the previous date range interval and the current date range interval.
-For example, if you are viewing the last 90 days, the delta is the difference between the metric 180-90 days ago compared to the metric from the last 90 days.
+When you view a graph, the delta metric at the top compares the change between the previous date range interval and the current date range interval.
+For example, if you view the last 90 days, the delta is the difference between the metric 180-90 days ago compared to the metric from the last 90 days.
 If you change the date range to 30 days or 365 it's the same behavior.
 If your graph is set on All Time, there is not a delta shown.

-Below the graphs you will find a table view of the date in the graph above:
+Below the graphs, you will find a table view of the data in the graph above: